← All posts

 The Coinbase Card and Crypto.com Card are general-purpose crypto cards that support dozens of assets.
 They are solid products, but they treat XRP as just another token in a long list.
 Conversion happens through internal order books, not natively on the XRPL, which means slower settlement and wider spreads.

-The trade-off is that the Xora Card only supports XRP (and XORA token) as a funding source.
-If you hold a multi-asset portfolio and want one card for everything, a general-purpose card may be more practical.
-If XRP is your primary holding, Xora is the more efficient option.
+The trade-off is that the Xora Card roadmap focuses on XRP-first funding rather than broad multi-asset spending.
+If you hold a multi-asset portfolio and want one card for everything today, a live general-purpose card may be more practical.

 Tax Implications of Spending Crypto